 As with air conditioners, many outdoor heaters measure power in BTUs, with models that have higher BTUs generally being stronger and better at warming bigger swathes of space.
 As Andrews explains, “An outdoor heater that reaches up to 48,000 BTU could keep eight to ten people on a regular-size deck or patio quite warm.”
 All of the non-portable heaters recommended below feature BTU outputs of between 40,000 and 48,000 — because of this, choosing a larger outdoor heater, as many of our experts note, can largely come down to aesthetics.

-In addition to considering your space, Brandi Andrews, the founder and CEO of National Air Warehouse, also says you’ll want to think about the type of fuel source.
-Based on the heaters that experts recommended for this story, those looking to purchase one should opt for either propane-fueled or electric heaters, which are two of the most common and user-friendly styles.
-As far as the difference between electricity- and propane-powered heaters goes, Scott Gorky, the president of Atlas Party Rentals, says that while electric heaters are more reliable (as opposed to propane, which will eventually run out), propane heaters can be more effective, because they emit radiant heat (meaning they warm the people and objects in outdoor areas much in the same way the sun heats our planet) rather than forced-air heat (the system used by most indoor heaters, wherein the heater warms the air around it).
+In addition to considering your space, Andrews says you’ll want to think about the type of fuel source.
+Propane-fueled and electric are two of the most common and user-friendly styles of heaters.
+Scott Gorky, the president of Atlas Party Rentals, says that while electric heaters are more reliable (as opposed to propane, which will eventually run out), propane heaters can be more effective because they emit radiant heat (meaning they warm the people and objects in outdoor areas much in the same way the sun heats our planet) rather than forced-air heat (the system used by most indoor heaters, wherein the heater warms the air around it).
 “You can stand in a circle around a propane heater, but with an electric one, you’ve got to kind of be in front of it because electric heaters only point heat in one direction,” he says.

 Best extra-powerful small outdoor heater